Anjok07/ultimatevocalremovergui/README.md

 ## Manual Installation (For Developers)

+**PLEASE NOTE:** Manual installs are **not** recommended at this time!
+I am rewriting UVR's entire codebase for better readability, optimized application performance, enhanced features, and streamlined cross-platform compatibility.
+The new code will be released **before** Halloween 2022.

 These instructions are for those installing UVR v5.2.0 **manually** only.

 1. Download & install Python 3.9 or lower (but no lower than 3.6) [here](https://www.python.org/downloads/)